BryanTegomoh/microsoft-graph-to-do-api/README.md

 I built this because my To Do list was out of control.

-Every article about AI in healthcare, every research paper, every "read later" link - it all went into Microsoft To Do.
+Every article, every research paper, every "read later" link, it all went into Microsoft To Do.
 And then just sat there.
 Hundreds of tasks, no idea what actually mattered.

 So I built something to fix it.
-This connects To Do with AI (Claude, GPT-4, Gemini, or Grok) to analyze everything and tell me what to focus on.
-Runs automatically every morning and emails me a prioritized brief.
+This connects To Do with AI (Claude, GPT-4, Gemini, or Grok) to analyze everything and tell me what to focus on. **Runs automatically every morning and emails me a prioritized brief.**

-Been using it daily since November 2025.
+Been using it daily, and wanted to make it open source for busy professionals.

 ## How It Works